swisscom/dop_common/doc/plan_format_v0.0.1.md

    4. __*virtual_switch*__ - an optional (currently VSphere-specific) property
    that specifies which distributed virtual switch should be used.

    __IMPORTANT:__ The current implementation of cloud-init in *fog* and its underlying library *rbovirt* does not support DHCP nor multiple NIC configurations, hence the cloud-init is applied by DOPv onto the first interface which has a static IP in its definition.
 Please note that there is another bug in *rbovirt* that prevents statically defined interface from being configured if one of the parameters netmask or gateway is undefined.

+   5. __*floating_network*__ - an optional OpenStack specific property.
+It is the name of the network that within the __floating__ IP is created and associated with the given interface.

  7. __*disks*__ - an optional property to list additional disks that should persist accross deployments.
 It is of array type.
 A persistant disk itself